CRAM 2015 FAQ

 What should I bring to CRAM?

-- Pillow, blanket, and XL twin sheets
+- Pillow, blanket, XL twin sheets, towels & other linens

-- Sleeping bag for overnight service project
+- Sleeping bag & backpack for overnight service project

 - Casual clothes